modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 - You can focus on a specific test file
 - You can open a test file in the browser

-Automatic rerunning is probably well know but what does it mean to "focus a specific test file"?
+Automatic rerunning is probably well known but what does it mean to "focus a specific test file"?
 I'm glad you asked as it is one of the key features when working with many test files.
 Often when working you want to focus only on ONE specific test file and with web test runner you can do that right in the terminal.